HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_cloud.md

 ### Required

 - **name** (String) Name of the cloud as it appears on GLPC Portal.
-If no cloud is found with this name standard not found error returns will return.
+If no cloud is found with this name 'NOT FOUND' error will returns.

 ### Optional